johngrant/ssco-store-sdk/README.md

 > Evaluate options like MongoDB, PostgreSQL, and MySQL based on factors such as data consistency, scalability, and ease of use.

 3. **Do we implement message queuing and transport with service bus?**
 > Lemon Squeezy docs suggest return 200 immediately from webhooks after storing the json request then use async processing on it later.
-This implies queuing and tranport layers.
+This implies queuing and transport layers.

 4. **What logging and monitoring tools should we implement?**